bauer1331/Metis_Projects/README.md

 visualizations in Python, D3, and Flask.

 Project 1: Exploring MTA Turnstile Data
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Using the MTA publicly available subway turnstyle data we, in a team of four, analyized and recommended subway stations to target for a street canvasing campaign.
+>Using the MTA publicly available subway turnstyle data we, in a team of four, analyized and recommended subway stations to target for a street canvasing campaign.

 Project 2: Movie Series Analysis